 Mutualism is a radically decentralized market-based form of socialism.
 In a mutualist economy, corporations do not exist, businesses are owned collectively by the people who work in them, and public services (water, power, internet, etc) are owned by the communities they serve.
 And, of course, any person who wants to work for themselves and be a collective of one is free to do so.

-Both businesses and public services are run democratically by the workers based on peer management, just as millions of already-existing worker-owned cooperatives do.
+Both businesses and public services are run democratically by the workers based on peer management, just as thousands of already-existing worker-owned cooperatives do.
 In the case of public services, the community being served decides what to do and the workers decide how to do it.
 In fact, American Mutualists were the early drivers of the movement for worker-owned cooperative businesses and the success of those businesses – which consistently pay better wages, have better conditions, and give more back to the community – is a validation of Mutualist praxis.
-Millions of working class people have better lives because of this legacy.
+Many thousands of working class people have better lives because of this legacy.

 Because there are no bosses or shareholders, workers can pay themselves the full value that their labor produces.
 As Connolly put it “profits are the unpaid wages of the working class.”
 In mutualism, the systematic theft of surplus value by capitalists, is ended.